 Thesis Submission Checklist

-You are required to submit these forms to The Graduate School at the time of your thesis submission in Digital Commons.
+You are required to submit these forms to the Registrar’s Office, Degree Audit, lower level at the time of your thesis submission in Open Commons.
 One signed approval page with original signatures.
 The Report on the Final Examination for the Master's Degree with the original signatures and the completed Thesis Submission Checklist.